This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 Proper fermentation is crucial in sourdough baking and even with the best ingredients, tools, and experience- if you misjudge bulk fermentation, your dough can turn out under or over-proofed.

-Signs on how to determine if your dough is properly proofed or under/over-proofed are lower in the post here.
+See this bulk fermentation chart to to determine if your dough is properly proofed or under/over-proofed.

 What Do You Do During Bulk Fermentation?